What is the SEER Rating?

 Filters for your Trane unit are made from higher-quality materials than those of the disposable filters found in retail stores.
 For that reason, replacement Trane filters can only be purchased through a Trane dealer.
 However, keep in mind that some Trane filters are reusable, and can be washed by hand in cold water.

 Where can I get parts for my Trane equipment?

 As a Trane dealer, Arctic Air Systems is the best resource for identifying and supplying the correct, current parts for your system, as well as pricing and availability.

 Which Trane equipment will best fit my home?

 There are many factors that affect the sizing and specifications of your system, including square footage, insulation, window surface and configuration, geographic location of your home, duct sizing and arrangement, and many others.
-We can perform an in-home load analysis to determine which equipment combinations will perfectly suit your home and your family’s needs.
+Arctic Air Systems can perform an in-home load analysis to determine which equipment combinations will perfectly suit your home and your family's needs.
 Depending upon the construction of your home, one (1) ton of air conditioning can cool anywhere from 300 to 800 square feet of home.
-The only way to ensure the size of the system you purchase will be large enough to heat or cool your home, but not any larger than you need, is to have your home’s individual heating and cooling needs to be evaluated by a licensed professional.
+The only way to ensure the size of the system you purchase will be large enough to heat or cool your home, but not any larger than you need, is to have your home's individual heating and cooling needs evaluated by a licensed professional.

 What is the life expectancy of my unit?